Adult ADD Strengths

 A list of possible role models with ADD who work in different fields can provide some counter balance to the 98% pathology model, and to encourage people who think they may have it to get diagnosed and if they have it seek treatment and a better life.

-I wanted to see a list of living famous or well known people with ADD that have publically stated they have ADD and not just a list like “I think Robin Williams has ADD”.
+I wanted to see a list of living famous or well known people with ADD that have publicly stated they have ADD and not just a list like “I think Robin Williams has ADD”.
 I think so too, but I don’t know for sure.
 Or just a combined list of well known people with ADD and or LD (Learning Disabilities) where they don’t say who has LD and who has ADD or both.

 Since I couldn’t find such a list, I thought I’d create one.